Member of

 In a small bowl, mix together dressing ingredients, set aside.

 Soak the wheat in the hot water until the water is absorbed, about 30 minutes.
 Drain any excess water, if necessary, and squeeze dry.
+I normally take this time to chop up all my vegetables.

 Combine the salad ingredients, including wheat, in a large bowl.
 Gently stir dressing into the salad.